domedav/Circularity-Cursor/README.md

 # Circularity-Cursor
 #### Cursorpack for linux desktops, simple, flat, and awesome to look at!

-*Are you bored of the same looking cursors on your desktop?*
+*Are you bored of the oldschool looking cursors on your desktop?*
 *Look no further, this pack is for you!*
 *And its looks?
 You will love it!*
 ---